 The process to shut down will be informed by a report on the rate of infection on campus.
 This report will be provided by the Campus Coronavirus Liaison who will report daily to the Campus Reopening Committee and to the Chancellery/COO's Office on COVID-19 exposures.
 This data, along with local and state data and guidance, will guide the College in its evaluation of circumstances that may warrant closure.
 When such circumstances are identified, the College will bring that information to the Chancellor, who will make the final decisions as to whether a campus must scale back in-person activities or pursue closure.

-Circumstances That May Warrant Closure (Updated 09/21)
+Circumstances That May Warrant Closure (Updated 01/22)

-Updated 09/21: While the intention of the College and CUNY is to move forward and bring more activity back to campus over time, the College and CUNY must also be prepared to reverse the reopening if the situation dictates.
+over time, the College and CUNY must also be prepared to reverse the reopening if the situation dictates.